rtrader58/AZ-140T00-Configuring-and-Operating-Windows-Virtual-Desktops-Godeploy-/Lab 3 Errata.md

 # AZ-140T00 Configuring and Operating Microsoft Azure Virtual Desktop Lab 3 Errata

+Open PowerShell as Administrator at the prompt type the following: <br>

+W32TM /resync /force  <br>

 # Lab 3 - Implement monitoring by using Azure Virtual Desktop Insights

 ### Exercise 1: Implement monitoring of an Azure Virtual Desktop environment